-At the time of preparation of the 2020 edition, no official data were available from Niger for 2017 and 2018.
-As a consequence, the statistics and balances for these years have been estimated based on available economic indicators and newly available data from the United Nations Statistics Division (UNSD).
+At the time of preparation of the 2021 edition, no official data were available from Niger for 2017 to 2019.
+As a consequence, the statistics and balances for these years have been created based on available economic indicators from the United Nations Statistics Division (UNSD) and newly available energy data from the Système d'Informations Energétiques de l'Union Economique et Monétaire Ouest-Africaine (SIE-UEMOA).
+Data for 2017 to 2019 have been revised to reflect this new source.
+Electricity flows, diesel flows, crude oil production, and LPG consumption in electricity plants have also been revised for 2016.